On the Costs and Benefits of Adopting Lifelong Learning for Software Analytics -- Empirical Study on Brown Build and Risk Prediction: Conclusion

 \subsection{Use cases}

-Our empirical study validates LL on two software analytics tools used in the CI pipelines of our industrial partner, with data from 7 closed-source and 1 open-source projects that each have been using one of the software analytics tools for 1.5 to 5 years.
+Our empirical study validates LL on two software analytics tools used in the CI pipelines of our industrial partner, Ubisoft, with historic data from 7 closed-source projects that each have been using one of the software analytics tools for 1.5 to 9 years.
+We also consider one open-source project that was used as a reference dataset when developing the brown build detection tool at Ubisoft, as the data distribution is similar to the closed-source ones.
 One tool performs brown build detection~\cite{olewicki2022towards}, while the other performs JIT risk prediction~\cite{nayrolles2018clever}.
-The features used in these tools are derived from build logs and version control systems, respectively.
-The projects studied in this paper follow a well-defined development process of steps/gates, each implying different objectives and hence potentially changing distributions of software engineering data.
+The features used in these tools are derived from build logs and version control metadata, respectively.
+Ubisoft has observed concept drift on those datasets through performance decay, as the studied projects, all related to game development, follow development steps/gates spanning across the different development milestones over time.
+The changing nature of development activities along these gates motivates the need to update software analytics tools regularly.